josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪬_ive_had_an_audible_flashback_so_you_need_to_stop_this.md

 ---

+[nudging telecoms from people around me is not helping and i can't speak about it because that part of the beain sits right next to the anygdala. get a textbook. 😐 it's really clear from these incidents that none of you understand this at all.
+That's really concerning.
+It speaks to systematic lack of supervision.
+This is really dangerous and you really need to stop doing it to people.
+Anyone who is in a current program or system like this needs to be taken out immediately and appropriate after-care needs to be delivered; this is so fucking unethical.]

+---

 hi, I've had quite a short but very visceral flashback.

 I couldn't stop myself screaming, but I could get something into my mouth so it wasn't loud.